Matrix-valued Bessel processes: Introduction and preliminaries

 Uniqueness is a much more delicate issue.
 Relying on density results for certain Sobolev spaces with Neumann boundary condition (Theorem~\ref{T:MU}), we establish {\em Markov uniqueness} in the sense of Eberle~\cite{Eberle:1999uq}.
 Obtaining these density results is a nontrivial matter.
 In particular, we are led to prove several results, interesting in their own right, about the measure $m$ and its interaction with the state space.
 Specifically, we show that the matrices of co-rank at least two form a set of zero capacity with respect to~$m$, and that if $\delta\ge 2$, the set of all singular matrices has zero capacity (Theorem~\ref{T:cap0}).
 Moreover, we prove that $|\det x|^\alpha$ is locally Lebesgue integrable on $\M^d$ precisely when $\alpha>-1$ (Theorem~\ref{T:Radon}), and that it is a weight function in the Muckenhoupt~$A_p$ class when $\alpha\in(-1,0]$ and $p=1$, and when $\alpha\in(-1,p-1)$ and $p>1$ (Theorem~\ref{T:Ap}).
 This exactly parallels the well-known situation for the weight function~$t^\alpha$ on~$\R$.

 The proofs of these results require some effort.
 The difficulties mainly arise due to the highly non-convex, non-Lipschitz structure of the state space~$E$.
-In fact, the interior~$E^o$ does not even lie on one side of its boundary $\partial E$, as can be seen by considering the lines through the origin, $\{tx:t\in\R\}$, $x\in\M^d$: If $d$ is even, each line lies either entirely inside $E$, or entirely outside $E^o$.
+In fact, the interior~$E^o$ does not even lie on one side of its boundary $\partial E$, as can be seen by considering the lines through the origin, $\{tx:t\in\R\}$, $x\in\M^d\setminus\{0\}$: If $d$ is even, each line lies either entirely inside $E$, or entirely outside $E^o$.
 These issues are resolved via a combination of geometric methods (relying on the stratification of $E$ into smooth manifolds $M_k$ consisting of rank~$k$ matrices) and algebraic methods (mainly the $QR$-decomposition and estimates of the determinant function near $M_k$.)
-One would expect similar techniques to be useful for the analysis of Markov processes on more general stratified spaces; some of the groundwork for this is laid in~\cite{Drusvyatskiy/Larsson:2012}.
+One would expect similar techniques to be useful for the analysis of Markov processes on more general stratified spaces; some of the groundwork for this is laid in~\cite{Drusvyatskiy/Larsson:2015}, and the case of so-called polynomial preserving diffusions is treated in~\cite{FilipovicLarsson15}.

 Let us say something about why the BESM processes are natural analogs of the BES processes, other than the resemblance of their generators.
 The main reason is that the process $X^\top X$, where $X$ is ${\rm BESM}(\delta,d)$, is a Wishart process with parameter $\alpha=d-1+\delta$, denoted ${\rm WIS}(\alpha,d)$, see Theorem~\ref{T:WIS}.
 As a consequence, $\|X\|$ is ${\rm BES}(d\alpha)$, and $\det X$ is a time-changed ${\rm BES}(\delta)$ process.
 Moreover, just as in the scalar case, $X$ is the weak solution of a stochastic differential equation for~$\delta>1$, while it is not even a semimartingale for $0<\delta<1$.
 A general discussion of BES and BESQ processes is available in~\cite[Chapter~XI]{Revuz:1999zr}.
 For a specialized treatment of the case $0<\delta<1$, see~\cite{Biane/Yor:1987,Bertoin:1990}.